Database Model Usage (Laravel Style)

 Timestamps

-By default, Eloquent expects your table to have created_at and updated_at columns.
-If you don't want Eloquent to automatically manage these columns, you can set the $timestamps property to false in the model:
+By default, Eloquent expects created_at and updated_at columns to exist in your tables.
+If you do not want Eloquent to manage these columns automatically, set the $timestamps property on the model to false:

 class User extends Model